 The word is out about Venture Out Project and we've collected it here for you to search and enjoy!
-If you have media inquiries our what to do a story on us, get in touch via our contact page and we'll be happy to speak with you!
+If you have media inquiries or want to do a story on us, get in touch via our contact page and we'll be happy to speak with you!

 Amid Freetly was first to take the plunge into the swimming hole below the Big Log Camp Bridge.
 Soon enough, others peeled off their clothes and joined in.